ClusterCockpit/cc-doc/content/en/docs/how-to-guides/notificationBanner.md

 ---
-title: How to add a notification banner
+title: How to add a MOD notification banner
 description: Add a message of the day banner on homepage
 categories: [cc-backend]
 tags: [Admin]